Bounding entanglement dimensionality from the covariance matrix: Applications

 \begin{observation} A Schmidt-correlated state $\varrho=\sum_{ij} \varrho_{ij} \ket{ii}\bra{jj}$ satisfies $s(\varrho)> r$ {\it if and only if} it violates \cref{eq:CMCrankr}. \end{observation}

 {\it Proof.---}The ``if'' direction is clear from \cref{theo1}.
 The proof of the ``only if'' part consists of two steps.
-First, one observes that for Schmidt-correlated states the states $\ket{\psi^{(k)}_r}$ that provide the lower bound on the right-hand side of \cref{eq:CMCrankr} must have the same Schmidt bases as $\varrho$.
+First, one observes that for Schmidt-correlated states the states $\ket{\psi^{(k)}_r}$ that provide the lower bound on the right-hand side of \cref{eq:CMCrankr} must have the same Schmidt bases as $\varrho$ (cf. \cref{lemma:PSapp} in \cref{app:SchCorrSt}).
 Second, one observes that whenever \cref{eq:CMCrankr} is satisfied, these $\ket{\psi^{(k)}_r}$ provide a decomposition of $\varrho$, which thus must satisfy $s(\varrho) \leq r$ by definition \eqref{eq:SNdefinition}.
-More details can be found in the Supplemental Material~\cite{supplement}.